Analogues of Morozov Theorem in characteristic p>0: Prerequisites

 \begin{exs} We provide here examples of Lie subalgebras that contain a Borel subalgebra and do not derive from a parabolic subgroup of $G$. \begin{enumerate} \item When $G = \PGL_3$ and $k$ is of characteristic $3$, let us consider the Lie subalgebra It contains the Borel subalgebra of upper triangular matrices with trace $0$.
-Notwithstanding this, the Lie algebra $\mathfrak{p}$ cannot be written as the Lie algebra of a parabolic subgroup $P \subseteq \PGL_3$ (as this can be checked when $k$ is of characteristic $0$ as no parabolic subgroup admits $\mathfrak{p}$ as a Lie algebra). \item We still assume that $G = \PGL_3$ and $k$ is an algebraically closed field of characteristic $p=3$.
+Notwithstanding this, the Lie algebra $\mathfrak{p}$ cannot be written as the Lie algebra of a parabolic subgroup $P \subseteq \PGL_3$ (as this can be checked when $k$ is of characteristic $0$ because no parabolic subgroup admits $\mathfrak{p}$ as a Lie algebra). \item We still assume that $G = \PGL_3$ and $k$ is an algebraically closed field of characteristic $p=3$.
 We consider the example of \cite{LMT}: we set $X = \text{ and } Y = .$ Let $\mathfrak{u} := \left< X,Y \right> \subsetneq \mathfrak{pgl}_3$ be the subalgebra generated by $X$ and $Y$.
 It is an $\ad$-nilpotent subalgebra of $\mathfrak{pgl}_3$.
 Its normaliser is given by $\N_{\mathfrak{pgl}_3}(\mathfrak{u}) = \left\lbrace \right\rbrace$ that contains a Borel subalgebra, namely the Lie algebra of the Borel subgroup obtained by conjugating the Borel subgroup of upper triangular matrices by $ $.
-However $\mathfrak{p}$ does not derive from a parabolic subgroup of $G$ (for the same reasons as the one mentioned previously). \end{enumerate} \end{exs}
+However $\mathfrak{p}$ does not derive from a parabolic subgroup of $G$. \end{enumerate} \end{exs}